eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 - ``uxr_run_session_until_all_status``
 - ``uxr_run_session_until_one_status``

-Here we use the ``uxr_run_session_until_all_status`` variation that will performs these actions until all status have been confirmed or the timeout has been reached.
+Here we use the ``uxr_run_session_until_all_status`` variation that will perform these actions until all status have been confirmed or the timeout has been reached.
 This function will return ``true`` in case all status were `OK`.
 After call this function, the status can be read from the ``status`` array previously declared.